Sima Xun: Early life and career

-By 344, Sima Xun had grown to become Yu Yi's Army Advisor.
-That year, the Inspector of Liangzhou, Huan Xuan passed away, so Yu Yi appointed Xun to replace him.
-At the time of Xun's appointment, Cheng Han held a portion of Liangzhou, so his control was only limited to Jin's half of the province.
-This changed in 347, when the general Huan Wen conquered Cheng and took back the remaining parts of Yizhou and Liangzhou for Jin.
+His first recorded activity as a Jin general was in 336, when he was sent to attack the Cheng-Han dynasty at Hanzhong, but was defeated by the Cheng general, Li Shou.
+By 344, he had grown to become an Army Adviser under Yu Yi.
+That year, after the Inspector of Liangzhou Huan Xuan (桓宣) died, Yu Yi requested the Jin court to replace him with Sima Xun.
+In 347, the general Huan Wen conquered Cheng-Han and reclaimed the lost parts of Yizhou and Liangzhou for Jin.
 After this event, Sima Xun's territory and influence expanded.